Paddy Doherty (Gaelic footballer)

 Paddy Doherty (born 1934) is a former Irish sportsperson.
 Born in Ballykinlar, County Down, he played Gaelic football with his local club Ballykinlar and was a member of the Down senior inter-county team from the 1950s until the 1960s.
 Doherty captained Down to the All-Ireland title in 1961.

+Sexual Assault Allegations and Trial of the Facts:

+On 10 May 2024 Doherty was found to have committed the act of sexual assault on 8 counts at Downpatrick Crown Court after a Trial of the Facts.
+The assaults on four young women took place between 1981 and 1986.